Fatumayattani/smart_traffic_ai/README.md

 ## AI Model

 SmartTraffic AI is powered by Google’s Generative AI (Gemini model), using a natural language processing approach to generate meaningful insights.
 This AI model analyzes context provided in prompts to output actionable traffic insights.

+## How It Works
+SmartTraffic AI’s insights are generated in the following way:

+- **Data Collection**: The tool considers predefined traffic conditions such as congestion, weather, and incidents.
+- **AI Processing**: Using a prompt fed into Google’s Gemini AI model, the application generates a brief traffic prediction and recommendations.
+- **Result Display**: The generated insight is presented to the user through a clean, user-friendly interface.